OmarMammadzade/FPGA-Designs/README.md

 # FPGA-Designs
-This repository contains a collection of FPGA projects implemented in Verilog and VHDL.
+This repository contains a collection of FPGA projects implemented in Verilog and VHDL using Xiling Vivado.

 ---